 Gay travellers should be mindful that homosexuality is illegal in Dubai, so take care to avoid all public displays of affection.
 Despite this, a large underground LGBTQ scene does exist, particularly among the large cabin crew staff who live here.

-In terms of gay, male-only hotels, there are none!
+In terms of gay, male-only hotels or gay resorts, there are none!

 Your friend in destinations like these are the large international brands, which are accustomed to LGBTQ travellers and will always welcome us.